Admissions FAQs

 What are the minimum TOEFL or IELTS scores?

-In general, scores of 89 or higher on TOEFL or an IELTS band of 6.5 are desired.
+Scores of 89 or higher on TOEFL or an IELTS band of 6.5 are required.

 The English language proficiency test requirement is waived if at least one of the below criteria below applies to the applicant: